kumarpit/ubc-courses/README.md

 # seats available
-Script that scrapes university website for remaining seats of searched courses.
+Script that scrapes university website for remaining seats and add/drop date of searched courses.